The average case complexity is useful for understanding how the algorithm is likely to perform on inputs.

 The case complexity of an algorithm refers to the expected amount of time it takes to execute for inputs of typical size.

-The worst case complexity of an algorithm refers to the amount of time it can take to execute.
+The best case complexity of an algorithm refers to the amount of time or space it can take to execute.